 Evaluate the impact and risks

-You should analyze which disasters you might have to face and their impact on your business.
+You should analyze which disasters your company might face and their impact on your business.
 By analyzing the impact and risks, you will be able to evaluate how safe your critical data and applications are.
-This will help you define the recovery strategies to follow after any disaster.
+This will help you define your business continuity/disaster recovery (BCDR) strategy.

 Define the goals of your company’s DRP